BCDevOps/backup-container/README.md

 The following outlines the deployment of a simple backup of a single MongoDB database with backup validation.

 1. Decide on amount of backup storage required.
-While 5Gi is the default quota limit in BC Gov OCP provisioned namespaces for `nfs-backup`-class storage, teams are able to request more.
+While 25Gi is the default quota limit in BC Gov OCP4 provisioned namespaces for `netapp-file-backup`-class storage, teams are able to request more.
 If you are backing up a non-production environment or an environment outside of BC Gov OCP, you can use a different storage class and thus, different default storage quota.
-This example assumes that you're using 5Gi of `nfs-backup`-class storage.
+This example assumes that you're using 5Gi of `netapp-file-backup`-class storage.
-2. Provision the nfs-backup PVC, following the [docs](https://github.com/BCDevOps/backup-container#backup-storage-volume).
-This provisioning may take several minutes to an hour, and if using the GUI, will result in a PVC with a name similar to `bk-abc123-dev-v9k7xgyvwdxm`, where `abc123-dev` is your project namespace and the last portion is randomly generated.
-3. `git clone https://github.com/BCDevOps/backup-container.git && cd backup-container`.
+2. `git clone https://github.com/BCDevOps/backup-container.git && cd backup-container`.
-4. Determine the OpenShift namespace for the image (e.g. `abc123-dev`), the app name (e.g. `myapp-backup`), and the image tag (e.g. `v1`).
+3. Determine the OpenShift namespace for the image (e.g. `abc123-dev`), the app name (e.g. `myapp-backup`), and the image tag (e.g. `v1`).
 Then build the image in your `-tools` namespace.

 ```bash
 oc -n abc123-tools process -f ./openshift/templates/backup/backup-build.json \